Support

 }

-Paste it into your client’s MCP config and restart.
-Then use peek’s Test connection menu item to confirm the listener is responding before you involve the client.
+Paste the relevant snippet into your client’s MCP config, restart.
+Then use peek’s Test connection button in Settings to confirm the listener is responding before you involve the client.

 Frequently asked questions